-From Version 7.2.202 (incl.), when upgrading the License Key to enable any DSP functionality (including transcoding), the SBCPerformanceProfile parameter must be configured to the Optimized-for-Transcoding profile, as the parameter's value is not automatically set after installing such a License Key.
+From Version 7.2.202, when upgrading the License Key to enable any DSP functionality (including transcoding), the SBCPerformanceProfile parameter must be configured to the Optimized-for-Transcoding profile, as the parameter's value is not automatically set after installing such a License Key.
 If not configured, DSP functionality will remain disabled.

-Therefore, to ensure DSP functionality, load the new License Key without resetting the device, and then verify that the device is configured to this profile, using any of the following management methods:
+Therefore, to ensure DSP functionality, load the new License Key without resetting the device, and then verify that the device is configured to the Optimized-for-Transcoding profile, using any of the following management platforms: